AndrewAnnex/SpiceyPy/docs/other_stuff.rst

 Run the code example

-Input “Feb 3 2002 TDB” to calculate the Moon’s position. (the ‘TDB’ tag indicates a Barycentric Dynamical Time value).
+Input “Feb 3 2002 TDB” to calculate the Moon's position. (the 'TDB' tag indicates a Barycentric Dynamical Time value).

 ::